ashishkr-byte/livingdevops-bootcamp-assignments/python_for_devops/day2/README.md

 ### 3. Amazon SQS — Queues & Compliance Checks
 - **Why queues matter:** Systems like SQS, Kafka, and RabbitMQ act as buffers that absorb high volumes of requests (e.g., millions of events/hour) so a downstream database isn't overwhelmed and doesn't crash.
 The queue holds requests and lets the database consume them at a sustainable pace.
-- Built functions to:
+- I Built functions to:
   - `list_sqs_queues()` — list all queue URLs in a region.
   - `get_sqs_attributes()` — fetch attributes for a specific queue.
 - **Real-world use case:** Checking whether each queue is encrypted with a **customer-managed KMS key** (`KmsMasterKeyId`) rather than the AWS-default key — a common compliance/security audit requirement.
-- When documentation didn't clearly list available attribute names, used `AttributeNames=['All']` to retrieve everything available and inspect it manually.

 ### 4. Writing Cleaner Python: List Comprehension & Tuples
 - Replaced the traditional pattern: